Staff at helicopter manufacturer vote to strike

 • Published

-Staff at the defence firm Leonardo who are members of the Unite union have voted "overwhelmingly" in favour of strike action across its main UK sites, in a dispute over pay.
+Unite union staff members at defence firm Leonardo have voted "overwhelmingly" in favour of strike action in a dispute over pay.

-The Italian-owned company, which has the UK's only helicopter factory in Yeovil, Somerset, had offered a two-year deal of 3.2%, describing it as fair with the potential through variable pay packages to increase to about 9.2%.
+The Italian-owned company, which runs the UK's only helicopter factory in Yeovil in Somerset, had offered a two-year rise of 3.2%, describing it as "fair" with the potential through variable pay packages to increase to about 9.2%.

-But Unite says the offer is actually a real-terms pay cut in light of inflation and the on going economic crisis.
-The union's regional officer, Carrie Binnie, said: "This strike is entirely the making of Leonardo.
+But Unite says the offer is actually a real-terms pay cut, with the union's regional officer Carrie Binnie adding: "This strike is entirely the making of Leonardo.
 It can fix it with the stroke of a pen."

-The ballot saw all sites support strike action but, in an unusual move, Unite has not immediately announced a date for a walkout but has instead asked for a return to negotiations.
+The ballot saw all sites support strike action but Unite has not immediately announced a date for a walkout and has instead asked for a return to negotiations.

-However, Unite says the walkout will happen this autumn if an improved offer is not made.
+However the union said the walkout will happen at some point this autumn if an improved offer is not made.

 Image caption,